SudhaNadchal/100-days-of-code/log.md

 #**Thoughts**: Used ChatGPT API to create a extension for VS 2022.
 It's a WIP.
 There are some challenges as VSIX is not supported in .NET Core, but ChatGPT requires .NET Core 5.0 or higher.
 Will continue to explore tomorrow

 #**Link(s) to work**:https://github.com/SudhaNadchal/ChatGPT-VS-Extension
+### Day 4 : January 10, 2022

+#**Today's Progress**: ChatGPT extension for VS 2022

+#**Thoughts**: Ditched on using openAI for .NET package which requires .NET core 5 or higher.
+Explored a way of sending HTTP request to chatGPT endpoints and retrieving the response.
+It's stil work in progress.

+#**Link(s) to work**:https://github.com/SudhaNadchal/ChatGPT-VS-Extension